Desert Your Worries in Kashta

 Root for Trees!

 Some people would not think of camping without a campfire, because gathering around fire is steeped in history and tradition.
 But today, cutting trees to collect firewood’s is no longer a necessity for cooking, lighting, or warmth.
-In fact, it does more harm than good.
+It does more harm than good.
 In the past decades, the Kingdom has witnessed serious environmental degradation caused by the overuse of fires and the increasing demand for firewood.
-Today, Saudi is on a mission to turn the desert green, to plant 10 billion trees in order to rehabilitate 40 million hectares of land to tackle climate change.
+Today, Saudi is on a mission to turn the desert green, to plant 10 billion trees to rehabilitate 40 million hectares of land to tackle climate change.

 Collecting firewood for camping